 Letting the Thought Pass

 The goal isn't to never have the thought.
-It's to change your relationship with it — so it can pass through without getting stuck.
+It's to change your relationship with it — so it can drift through without getting stuck.

 Let It Pass